Near Stouchsburg in Berks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1985 by the Rev. John G. and Alverta Levengood Family and Friends.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Regina Leininger (a few steps from this marker); John A. Shulze Caspar Wistar (approx. 0.8 miles away); Marion Township Veterans Memorial (approx. 0.9 miles away); Tulpehocken Evangelical and Reformed Church (approx. one mile away); Fort Zeller (approx. 2.9 miles away); Charming Forge (approx. 3.7 miles away); Conrad Weiser (approx. 4.2 miles away).
+Regina Leininger (a few steps from this marker); John A. Shulze (about 600 feet away, measured in a direct line); Caspar Wistar (approx. 0.8 miles away); Marion Township Veterans Memorial (approx. 0.9 miles away); Tulpehocken Evangelical and Reformed Church (approx. one mile away); Fort Zeller (approx. 2.9 miles away); Charming Forge (approx. 3.7 miles away); Conrad Weiser (approx. 4.2 miles away).
 Touch for a list and map of all markers in Stouchsburg.

 Also see . . .
 Jacob Livingood Genealogy.
 (Submitted on December 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 828 times since then and 2 times this year.
+It was originally submitted on December 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 868 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on December 25, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.